maximilian-nowak/cpp2np/readme.md

 ## Demo2

-Apart from the source module in `demo2.py` there's a html file in the docs directory which includes sample outputs of the script: *docs/demo2.html*.
+Apart from the source module in `demo2.py` there's a html file and jupyter notebook in the docs directory containing sample outputs of the script: *docs/demo2.html*.